 Huff of Arklow is a rare Flying 30' ocean racer designed by Uffa Fox and built in Arklow, Southern Ireland in 1951.
 She was the first masthead rig sloop, and the first ocean going yacht designed to plane, based on Uffa Fox's highly successful 'Flying Fifteen' dinghy.
 She is built on two moulded skins of mahogany with the outer skin running fore and aft, whilst the inner skin runs diagonally.
 This gives the vessel its great strength.
 Huff of Arklow was also noted for her speed.
 On her trip to Iceland in 1960 she recorded a speed of 23 knots and, for that voyage she was awarded the Faulkner Cup, which she won again in 1962 for her trip to the Azores.

-The vessel is owned and maintained by EISCA (Eyemouth International Sailing Craft Association Ltd) in Cremyll, Cornwall.
-EISCA preserves and maintains traditional boats who shaped the evolution of yachting.
-The Huff of Arklow restoration to her original specifications is a natural step in this process which is aimed at divulging the historical importance of her design and her designer within Britain's maritime history.
+In 1999 Huff of Arklow was bought by EISCA (Eyemouth International Sailing Craft Association Ltd) in Cremyll, Cornwall and was restored over the winters since 2009 with the help of a £40,000 grant from the Heritage Lottery Fund.
+She was maintained by EISCA whose aim was to preserve traditional boats that shaped the evolution of yachting - Huff's restoration to her original specifications was a natural step in their goal to share the historical importance of her design and her designer within Britain's maritime history.

 In 2011, 'Cremyll Keelboats', a Rame Peninsula based charity set up to train young people in the art of seamanship and restoration work, applied for funding to carry out a comprehensive and sympathetic restoration of Huff of Arklow.
 They successfully achieved accreditation from the Heritage Lottery Fund and started work in 2012.
 Significant work was undertaken restoring Huff back to her original design and making her safe to sail.